muehlefeldt/unity-machine-learning/docs/run-log.md

 * Shouldn't a dense reward help the training speed?
 * Attention: Punishment per step is now higher!
 Result is lower initial reward.
 * Question: Decision period higher?
+* Visual observation in the editor:
+  * Good movement speed.
+  * How does DB = True impact this shit?

 ## 1351
 * Continue based on 1350.